julzaza/wildwitchherbs/_posts/2025-12-09-herbs-that-keep-out-evil-eye.md

 title: "Herbs to Keep Out the Evil Eye Next Door"
 description: "A historically-accurate exploration of European and Mediterranean herbs used in household folklore to guard against the evil eye, envy, and hostile neighbors."
 excerpt: "Rue tucked behind doorframes, basil pots on Greek thresholds, and juniper smoke after unwanted visits—these are real household protections against the evil eye across Europe and the Mediterranean."
-categories: [witchcraft-rituals, herbal-magic]
+categories: [witchcraft-ritual, herbal-magic]
-tags: [Evil Eye, Protection, Household Magic]
+tags: [evil eye, protection, household magic, Mediterranean folklore, European herbs]

-ai_faq:
+faq:
   - question: "What herbs were traditionally used to protect against the evil eye?"
     answer: "Rue, basil, garlic, rosemary, juniper, and black cumin appear widely in European and Mediterranean folklore against the evil eye."
   - question: "Is the evil eye a European belief?"